o3de/o3de.org/content/docs/user-guide/testing/quality/_index.md

 }
 ```

-The Atom Feature Common Gem also includes a `Registry/quality.setreg` file that defines the quality groups `q_graphics` and `q_shadows` for graphics and demonstrates how create settings that change the quality level for other groups.
+The Atom Feature Common Gem also includes a `Registry/quality.setreg` file that defines the quality groups `q_graphics` and `q_shadows` for graphics and demonstrates how to create settings that change the quality level for other groups.

 #### O3DE/Gems/Atom/Feature/Common/Registry/quality.setreg
 ```json